Miyoshi Nagayoshi: Further conflicts & final years

 On May 9, 1564, Nagayoshi summoned his younger brother Ataka Fuyuyasu to his residence, Imoriyama Castle, and executed him.
-According toAshikaga Kiseki chronicle he did this because he believed the slander ofMatsunaga Hisahide that Fuyuyasu want to usurp the leadership of Miyoshi clan, but as Nagayoshi was physically ill and mentally frail at that time, due to the successive deaths of his relatives and people around him, and he had become ill and lost his wits.
-After killing Fuyuyasu, he regretted it when he learned of Hisahide's slander, and his illness became even more serious.
+According to the chronical Ashikaga Kiseki he did this because he believed Matsunaga Hisahide's lie that Fuyuyasu wanted to usurp the leadership of the Miyoshi clan, but, due to the successive deaths of those around him, Nagayoshi had declined both physically and mentally.
+He regretted killing Fuyuyasu, and his illness only deteriorated further when he learned of Hisahide's lies.
 (Note: Amano and Shoichi suggested modern historians theory that the reason of Fuyuyasu execution was actually because Nagayoshi thought he would be an obstacle to Yoshitsugu's succession as head of the clan.)
-As a result, on June 22, Yoshitsugu, who had become the heir, went to Kyoto to inherit the family headship, but as he returned to Imoriyama Castle immediately after paying his respects to Yoshiteru and others on the 23rd, Nagayoshi's illness appears to have already reached a terminal stage by this time.
-Then, 11 days later, on July 4, Nagayoshi died of the illness at Imoriyama Castle.
-He was 42 years old during his death.
+As a result, on June 22, Yoshitsugu, who had become the heir, went to Kyoto to inherit the family headship.
+Nagayoshi arrived at Iimoriyama Castle on the 23rd, and paid respects to Yoshiteru and the others.
+His illness appears to have become terminal by this time, and just 11 days later, on July 4, 1564, Nagayoshi succumbed to his illness.
+He was 42 years old.

 Following his death, Nagayoshi was succeeded by his adopted son, Miyoshi Yoshitsugu (the son of Sogō Kazunari, his younger brother).
-Nagayoshi died in Iimoriyama Castle in 1564.
-During his life, it has not been confirmed that Nagayoshi ever took a concubine.
+During his life, it has never been confirmed whether or not Nagayoshi ever took a concubine.
 He had only one child, Yoshioki, who is thought to have been born to his first wife.